havarunner/havarunner/README.md

 [Here](https://github.com/havarunner/havarunner/tree/master/src/test/java/com/github/havarunner/example)
 you can find complete code examples.

+## Project goals

+* Minimise or eliminate the need to describe test configurations in Maven pom.xml
+* Create a tool for fast tests – run everything in parallel by default
+* Encourage users to write easy-to-understand tests that build on immutable data and intuitive abstractions such as suite and scenario
+* Provide a model for ensuring that all the tests in the codebase are run in CI

 ## Supported JUnit annotations

 HavaRunner supports only a limited set of JUnit annotations.
 Here they are: